soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/monitor-apps.md

 ---
-title: Monitor and report security status
+title: Monitor and report app status in Microsoft 365 security
-description: Describes Microsoft 365 Secure Score, how details are calculated, and what security admins can expect using it.
+description: Describes how you can gain more insight into cloud app use in your organization
-keywords: security, malware, Microsoft 365, M365, secure score, security center, improvement actions ms.prod: w10 ms.mktglfcycl: deploy
+keywords: security, malware, Microsoft 365, M365, security center, monitor, report, apps ms.prod: w10
+ms.mktglfcycl: deploy
 ms.localizationpriority: medium